You have an Instagram account and you’re looking to increase followers/engagement through your hashtags. We understand it isn’t easy.

 Instagram hashtags can be your best ally.
-Although, it is hard to get featured in the hashtag’s “top post” you should always aim for it.
+Although it is hard to get featured in the hashtag’s “top post” section, you should always aim for it.

-Undoubtedly, the perfect combination of the different type of hashtags can generate more engagement in your publications as long as you have a public account.
+Undoubtedly, the perfect combination of different types of hashtags can generate more engagement in your posts as long as you have a public account.

 One last tip you can apply NOW:

 Hashtags are great to build an audience in the long run.
 After learning all the basic tips, it’s time to set up a repeatable system to maximize the hashtag effect on the engagement!
 I’ll include everything in this article – the ultra-secret method of getting organic follows and likes by picking the right hashtags on Instagram.